 Police sought to have Milbury charged with assault and battery, making threats and disorderly conduct after the Dec.
 9 incident at a public hockey rink in Brookline.
 They said Milbury grabbed, shook and threatened a boy who was fighting and jawing with his 12-year-old son.

-The 59-year-old Milbury said he grabbed the player's uniform to stop the fight, but never assaulted or threatened the boy.
+The 59-year-old Milbury, who has said he grabbed the player's uniform to stop the fight but never assaulted or threatened the boy, recounted his version of the incident in an official statement following the ruling:

 "My family and I are gratified that the clerk magistrate found no reason to further investigate the incident at Larz Anderson Park two weeks ago when I separated two 12 year old boys in a Pee Wee hockey game, one of whom was my son.
 I was a coach and supervisor on the ice that day when the scuffle broke out after the game had concluded and the referee had left.
 I know I acted responsibly to break up an altercation between two young boys in order to prevent potential injury to both.
 My actions were in no way inappropriate and I would take the same actions today if confronted with a similar situation in the future."